Reporting Sexual Assualt

 The Cambridgeshire Police force have specially trained police officers to deal with crimes of sexual violence.
 When someone contacts the police to report a sexual assault, the duty police officer will call out a specially trained officer who will then carry out the investigation.

-For information and advice on reporting Rape see the information on Rapecrisis England website
+For information and advice on reporting Rape see the information on the Rape Crisis Centre England website.

 At the police station, the person reporting the attack will be interviewed (and a statement will be produced) and a medical examination performed.